ATAP9000/BCV-WSCRAP-API/README.md

 The project also contains a swagger page that can be accessed at `https://localhost:7010/swagger/index.html`

 Examples of usage can be seen at the .http file.
+(Only for VS2022)

 ### License